ProfessorKazarinoff/stream-2020/S02-E07/contents.md

 ## Conclusion

 That's all for today.
 Next week we'll explore how to deploy the Django Web App on Digital Ocean.
+That will finish up Season 02!